 Values / range Boolean (True or False).
-Default value There are separate defaults for different cases: In the Adopted case or Agent third-party deployment case (when the inventory tool is locally installed on the target inventory device and receiving policy updates). the default is True.
-In the ElevNet Inventory Scapper case, the default is Ealse Example values In the FlexNet Inventory Scanner case, the default is False.
+Default value There are separate defaults for different cases: In the Adopted case or Agent third-party deployment case (when the inventory tool is locally installed on the target inventory device and receiving policy updates). the default is True. • In the FlexNet Inventory Scanner case, the default is False.
 In the Zero-footprint case, the preference is not applicable.
-False Command line
+Example values False